 - Carry out your normal credit checking procedures before setting up an account for a new customer.

-- If appropriate, offer discounts to customers who place orders and make payments via the internet.
+- If appropriate, offer discounts to customers who place orders and make payments online.
 This automation reduces your costs.

 - You can use online invoicing services to manage customer accounts and payments.